I thought weaving drafts were confusing at first, but once you understand them they really tell you a lot.

 Have you tried any of these or do you have another favorite weaving pattern?
 Please tell me about it!

 You'll still need to calculate the amount of yarn to use and sleying the reed sett.
 For that, nothing is better than The Weaver's Companion book!
-I keep a copy next to my loom and use it all the time.
+I keep a copy on the shelf next to my loom and use it all the time.

-I keep detailed records of all my projects.
 I found the form to fill out in Learning to Weave by Deborah Chandler.
 Some people also weave small swatches to include with the form, but I just use a photo and yarn samples.
+I draw a little weaving draft to record the pattern and tie up.

 It's much easier to pull out a notebook with photos than to track down previous projects and try to measure them for the sett or epi number!